Stock market today: Wall Street hangs near its records as Krispy Kreme and Trump Media soar

 The yield on the 10-year Treasury ticked up to 4.26% from 4.25% late Monday.
 The two-year yield, which more closely tracks expectations for the Fed, slipped to 4.61% from 4.63.%

-In stock markets abroad, indexes were mostly modestly higher across Europe and Asai.
+In stock markets abroad, indexes were mostly modestly higher across Europe and Asia.

 AP Business Writers Yuri Kageyama and Matt Ott contributed.